rook/kubectl-rook-ceph/docs/subvolume.md

 and delete them without impacting other resources and attached volumes.

 The subvolume command will require the following sub commands:

 * `ls` : [ls](#ls) lists all the subvolumes
   * `--stale`: lists only stale subvolumes
+  * `--svg <subvolumegroupname`: lists subvolumes in a particular subvolume(default is "csi")
 * `delete <filesystem> <subvolume> [subvolumegroup]`:
     [delete](#delete) a stale subvolume.
   * subvolume: subvolume name.
   * filesystem: filesystem name to which the subvolume belongs.
   * subvolumegroup: subvolumegroup name to which the subvolume belong(default is "csi")

 ## ls

 ```bash